 |Cormorant in Flight over the patch

 My only stops were for another Kingfisher brief appearance just before the Aqueduct and a final brief view of the female Goosander from Thursday still using the river as a fishing place.
 Although she did not allow me a close approach and was off up the river very quickly upon seeing me.

 After yet another bench stop I headed home across the fields only managing to briefly see a couple of Bullfinch as they flew from a hedge at my approach before my concentration had totally gone and it was all I could do too keep going and make it home.
 Sometimes I do wish I had a back that could cope with more.

-If you enjoyed this post, or found it useful, then please do share it with your friends using the links below
+Did you enjoy Not my Greatest Walk?
+Or find it useful?
+Then please do share it with your friends using the links below.

-Please feel free to leave me a comment, I really appreciate the interaction and will reply as soon as I can.
-I apologise for any issues with posting comments, but sometimes Google’s blogger platform plays up.
-ALL comments are moderated for SPAM, so please don’t bother if the comment is unrelated to the post it will likely be deleted.
+Please feel free to leave me a comment.
+I really appreciate the interaction and will reply as soon as I can.